fabianheussner/nuxt-portfolio/content/work.md

 ::stage-work
-I have worked for both agencies and corporates.
+I've worked for both agencies and corporates.
 ::

 ::section-header